practicalli/clojure-web-services/app-servers/atom-based-restart.md

 {% content "httpkit" %}

+## Reference to Jetty server process

 An atom holds an instance of the running server, which is populated by the `app-server-start` function.

 The `app-server-stop` function send a `:timeout 100` value to the running app server instance to gracefully shut down the server.

 During REPL driven development, call `app-server-restart` to stop and start the server.

-## Code example
+## HTTPkit example

 ```clojure
 (ns practicalli.example-webapp